MicrosoftDocs/win32/desktop-src/audio-and-video.md

 ---
-Description: Microsoft provides components that are designed to enable application developers, Web developers, and systems administrators to develop audio and video programs and to create Windows Media-compatible applications and Web sites. ms.assetid: 30595274-5234-4722-ac4e-4471b4d8dae2
+description: Microsoft provides components that are designed to enable application developers, Web developers, and systems administrators to develop audio and video programs and to create Windows Media-compatible applications and Web sites. ms.assetid: 30595274-5234-4722-ac4e-4471b4d8dae2
 title: Audio and Video
 ms.topic: reference